zylin1051/Modeling-Radial-Velocity-of-NGC7531/README.md

 ## Data Description

-The galaxy data set comes from the paper "The structure and dynamics of ringed galaxies.
-III - Surface photometry and kinematics of the ringed nonbarred spiral NGC 7531" by Buta (1987) which aims to investigate the surface photometry and kinematics of NGC 7531, a nonbarred spiral galaxy with a very bright inner ring.
+The galaxy data set comes from the paper "The Structure and Dynamics of Ringed Galaxies.
+III.
+Surface Photometry and Kinematics of the Ringed Nonbarred Spiral NGC 7531" by [Buta (1987)](https://ui.adsabs.harvard.edu/abs/1987ApJS...64....1B/abstract) which aims to investigate the surface photometry and kinematics of NGC 7531, a nonbarred spiral galaxy with a very bright inner ring.

 The data set contains the radial velocity of NGC 7531 measured at 323 points in the area of sky it covers, which is the response variable of our project.
 A two-dimensional frame is set up on NGC 7531 such that the origin (0,0) is near the centre of the galaxy, the east and the south are negative, and the north and the west are positive.
 The covariates of interest are the east-west and north-south coordinates of NGC 7531 from which its radial velocity is measured.